 meaning "descendant of Maonaigh".
 The given name Maonaigh

 Originally indicated a person from Okendo, Basque Country.

 Ó RAGHAILLIGH Irish

-Means "descendent of Raghailligh", a Gaelic given name of unknown meaning.
+Means "descendant of Raghailligh", an Irish given name of unknown meaning.

 Derived from the place name Orellana

-which, in turn, is derived from the Latin Aureliana
+which, in turn, is derived from Latin Aureliana

 Ó RINN Irish